JonnishaCampbell/configure-ad/README.md

 3. Install Active Directory
 	- Install Active Directory Domain Services in DC-1
-	- Promote it as a domain controller and setup a new forest as mydomain.com or anything else.
+	- Promote it as a domain controller and set up a new forest as mydomain.com or anything else.
 I'll be using jcdomain.com
 	- Restart the machine and log into DC-1 as user: mydomain.com\labuser or whatever you created.
-I'll login as jcdomain.com\labuser
+I'll log in as jcdomain.com\labuser

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 4. Create an Admin and Normal User Account in AD
-	- Go to Active Directory Users and Computers to create an Organization Unit call "_Employees"
+	- Go to Active Directory Users and Computers to create an Organization Unit called "_Employees."
-	- Create another OU called "_Admins"
+	- Create another OU called "_Admins."
-	- *** Within _Admins i believe*** create an employee name Jane Doe with the username of jane_admin
+	- *** Within _Admins, I believe*** create an employee name Jane Doe with the username of jane_admin
 	- Go to the security group and add jane_admin to Domain Admins
-	- Log out and close RDP connection to DC-1
+	- Log out and close the RDP connection to DC-1
 	- Log back into DC-1 as mydomain.com\jane_admin.
 My login will be jcdomain.com\jane_admin

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-5. Join Client-1 to your domain
+5. Join Client-1 in your domain
-	- Go to azure portal (not in vm) set Client-1's DNS setting to DC's private IP address
+	- Go to the Azure portal (not in vm) and set Client-1's DNS setting to DC's private IP address
 	- Restart Client-1's vm and log back into as labuser
 	- Go to DC-1 and verify that Client-1 shows up in ADUC in the computers container on the root of the domain
 	- Create another OU named _Clients and drag Client-1 in there